Yeah F being fat

 I understand and empathize with just about any minority or living creature with feelings.
 I’m way too deep for most people to understand me.
 Most people love me, though.
 There’s a rare-real-hater of Kat.
 I’m proud of that.
 I despise cruelty or unkindness on any level, Even though I can be, at times, cruel and unkind, I recognize it quickly and turn my thinking back to good.
 I am empathetic, but I am also imperfect.

 I’m not crazy either.
-Some think of me as half-crazy, but no one who really knows me thinks I’m crazy at all.I prefer to call it a risk-taker, some call it unique, some even think I’m sweet.
+Some think of me as half-crazy, but no one who really knows me thinks I’m crazy at all.I prefer to call myself a risk-taker, some call it unique, some even think I’m sweet.
 They recognize the not-so-nice me too.
 Oh but don’t worry.
 If you are cool yourself, you have no fears from this fat chick.

 I’m really not afraid of much.
 I don’t know how to explain this, let’s see.
-It’s like, instead of jumping off a balcony into a pool, I prefer to get drunk and act stupid,, or take other kinds of risks.
+It’s like, instead of jumping off a balcony into a pool, I prefer to get drunk and act stupid or take other kinds of risks.
 I’m not crazy, I’m just truly not afraid of much and I do, at times, take weird and very dangerous risks.
 Trust me, this chick can’t survive many more risks, so don’t worry about me if you’re related.
 No phone calls please, lol?

 I can’t afford to take weird risks, I’m too old for weird risks.
 A look into my background quickly clears the way to understanding.
-One reason I am a risk-taker is because I lived a very ‘afraid’ childhood.
+One reason I am a risk-taker is that I lived a very ‘afraid’ childhood.
 I know my family will read this, but they also know my story, so I’m not ashamed.
 I think people should be proud of me for talking about myself so openly, at least I’m honest, and hope of helping someone else, if able.
 This is potentially a lot of the reason I became fat, to see if someone would love the real me inside.
 I don’t have time today to evaluate that feeling, but you can trust when I re-read this article, I will think about it again.

 As a simple reminder, if you’re like me and had a marred or strange life events scarred you, then understand that trouble brings about triumph.
 All you need is a survivor attitude.